danygiguere/docker_db/README.md

 - to stop the db docker image, run: `docker-compose down`
 - to restart it without rebuilding, run: `docker-compose up`

-- Once installed, a newtork will have been created.
-Look in the logs and you should see the name.
-For example:
-    - `Network docker_db_my-network   Created `

-- Note that this network is necessary if you want to connect other apps from other docker networks.
-You'll then need to add the network name in the docker-compose file of the other apps, under the `networks` section.
-For example:
+Then in your other projects, you must add the network name to your docker-compose file.
+You can find it by running `docker network ls` but it should be `docker_db_mynetwork`.
+For example for a spring boot project, you should have:

 ```
 version: '3.7'